November 18, 2021

 Advertisement detail showing the "Glide" script logo (1906)

-It is possible that a radiator script was first used in 1906 but it is noted that the illustration of the Glide Model E in the advertisement shown above does not appear to carry an emblem or a radiator script.
+The illustration of the 1906 Glide Model E in the advertisement shown above does not appear to carry an emblem or a radiator script, although the illustration is unclear.

-Original photos from 1907, however, do show a brass radiator script, see example shown below:
+Original photos of Glide cars from 1907, however, clearly show a brass radiator script, see example shown below:

 Glide motor car with a radiator script and emblem (c1907) dpl

-The small rectangular, probably brass, radiator emblem may be a Glide emblem but is possibly a radiator manufacturer's plate, but I cannot confirm this.
+The small rectangular, probably brass, emblem seen on the radiator tank top may be a Glide radiator emblem but is possibly a radiator manufacturer's plate, however I cannot confirm this.

-The following shows a Glide radiator script on a surviving Glide car:
+The following photo shows the same Glide radiator script on a surviving 1908 Glide car:

 Glide radiator script (c1908) ms